ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Setting Contract
 ----------------

-All operations with contract moved to :ref:`econtracting`
+All operations with contract moved to :ref:`base-contracting`

 Contract registration